 Gouger Street is one of many main streets in the CBD in the centre of Adelaide, South Australia.
 It was named after Robert Gouger, first Colonial Secretary of South Australia.

 Gouger Street is known for its diverse and high-end international restaurants and cafés, cuisines found along Gouger Street include Italian, French, Argentinian, Malaysian, Vietnamese, Chinese, Thai and so much more.

 The southern entrance of the Adelaide Central Market can also be found on Gouger street.
 A Paifang, comprising an archway erected by the city council and two lions donated by the People’s Republic of China, marks the southern entrance to Moonta Street Chinatown.

 Gouger Street is an easy walk from most Adelaide Hotels, offering Adelaide visitors a choice of flavours around the world, there’s always something open at a great price in Gouger Street.

 The buzz of Chinatown (on Moonta Street) and the adjoining Adelaide Central Market permeates Gouger Street, making the strip a colourful hive of activity, with a distinct ‘fresh food’ flavour.
 Famous as Adelaide’s original farmer’s market, over 140 years old, you can find a massive range of fresh fruit and vegetables, many straight from local farms and sent to the farmers’ stalls in the Market.

-Aboriginal Culture Cafe Carpark Caters for hearing impairment Caters for high support needs Caters for limited mobility Caters for vision impairment Disabled access available Food & Wine Free Wifi International Public Telephone Public Toilet Restaurant Wheelchair access
+Aboriginal Culture Bar Cafe Carpark Caters for hearing impairment Caters for high support needs Caters for limited mobility Caters for people with allergies and intolerances.
+Caters for vision impairment Disabled access available Family Friendly Food & Wine Food and Refreshments Free Wifi International Public Telephone Public Toilet Restaurant Shop Wheelchair access